RazvanTr10/Witty-Devices/README.md

 - As a user of the website, I want a seamless and secure checkout process, so I can complete my purchases without hassle and trust that my payment information is safe.

-- As a user of the website, I want to find product recommendations and guides, so I can discover the latest smart home trends and easily identify which devices are compatible with my existing setup.
+- As a user of the website, I want to find product recommendations and guides, so I can discover the latest smart home trends.

 - As a user of the website, I want to see a clean, responsive design that works well on both desktop and mobile, so I can browse and shop for smart devices wherever I am.